aaliechtenstein/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Lichtenstein Alina, a student of the Peoples' Friendship University.
-I study at the Faculty of Physics, Mathematics and Natural Sciences, majoring in Computer and Information Sciences.
-I have been studying foreign languages all my life and have not seen myself in anything but linguistics.
+My name is Alina Lichtenstein, a student of the Peoples' Friendship University.
+I am studying at the Faculty of Physics, Mathematics and Natural Sciences, majoring in Computer and Information Sciences.
+Before that, I had been studying foreign languages all my life and did not see myself in anything but linguistics.
 However, life is a strange thing, and now I'm in a technical specialty, let's see what happens.
 {style="text-align: justify;"}